Ganglet/DBMS-Project/README.md

 3. Commit your changes and push to your branch.
 4. Open a pull request with a detailed description of your changes.

-## License

-Distributed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements

 - **Project Contributors:** Angshuman, Zeeshan, Rayyan.
 - **Inspiration:** This project demonstrates how DBMS concepts can be applied in a real-world setting, combining web technologies with database management.

----

-*This README is generated based on the structure and files present in the repository.
-For further details, please review the source code and in-code comments.*

----

-You can copy this text into a new `README.md` file at the root of your repository.
-This should provide clear guidance for anyone looking to understand, set up, or contribute to the project.